Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 Interesting, it seems to take 2 targets, one for the current frame and one for the previous frame, which it then combines with a slight decay to create a trail

 This gives two useful bits of information
-- render targets dont get cleared between frames
+- render targets don't get cleared between frames
 - some programs have multiple inputs

 ## Auxtargets